bleibig/rust-grammar/README.md

 # Rust Lexer and Parser

-This project is a lexer-parser combination capable of parsing Rust code, circa 0.10ish.
-The purpose is to create a testable LL(1) grammar specification for rust issue #2234.
-It contains a lexer specification for flex and a grammar specification for [LLnextgen](http://os.ghalkes.nl/LLnextgen/), and together they work to gether to create a parser for Rust code.
-There is also a LALR(1) parser written for the [GNU Bison](https://www.gnu.org/software/bison/) tool, as an alternative specification for the grammar.
+This project is a lexer-parser combination capable of parsing Rust code for Rust 1.0 (currently in alpha).
+The purpose is to create a testable LALR grammar specification for rust issue #2234.
+It contains a lexer specification for flex and a grammar specification for [GNU Bison](https://www.gnu.org/software/bison/), and together they work together to create a parser for Rust code.
+The parser should be able to accept all programs accepted by `rustc -Z parse-only`.

 ## Lexer